MatthewRayfield/brainspin/README.md

 ### UNTIL NOW

-i created brainspin ( on my own time, lawyers. on my own time 🙂 ) for use in brainstorms at M---F.
+i created brainspin ( on my own time, lawyers. on my own time 🙂 ) for use in brainstorms at M***F.

 basically i just went through my twitter likes and pulled crunchy and tasty pics and threw them in a folder.